by Sharon Beder

 The ozone layer absorbs most of the ultraviolet radiaton coming from the sun and is very important for the survival of life on earth.

-Ozone is a gas composed of molecules of three oxygen atoms (O3).
-There is a layer of ozone in the stratosphere which is most dense between 20 and 25 km above the earth's surface.
+is a layer of ozone in the stratosphere which is most dense between 20 and 25

 In 1984 scientists discovered there was a hole in the ozone layer above Antarctica.
 The hole appears each spring and is repaired when air containing normal levels of ozone is blown in.
 As it is being repaired at the end of spring the ozone hole drifts over Australia, allowing increased levels of ultraviolet radiation through.